kspicer80/kspicer80.github.io/content/posts/2026-06-24-tng-shakespeare.md

 ---
-title: "The Bard Aboard the Enterprise: Tracking Shakespeare References in Star Trek: The Next Generation"
+title: "The Bard Aboard the Enterprise: Tracking Shakespeare References in *Star Trek: The Next Generation*"
 date: 2026-06-24
 tags:
   - digital humanities